Controlled bush fire cloaks Sydney in hazardous smoke

-SYDNEY (AFP) - Sydney was enveloped in a thick bank of hazardous bush fire smoke Monday (May 3), forcing authorities in Australia's largest city to scale back controlled forest burning nearby.
+SYDNEY • Sydney was enveloped in a thick bank of hazardous bushfire smoke yesterday, forcing the authorities in Australia's largest city to scale back controlled forest burning nearby.

 Levels of hazardous PM 2.5 pollution - particles that can seep deep into the lungs and cause respiratory illnesses - were among the worst in the world at more than 190 on the air quality index.